vacp2p/rfc/content/docs/rfcs/72/README.md

 ```

 # Specification
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) and [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174).
+#

-The keystore MUST be generated with a cryptographic constructions for password verification and decryption.
+The keystore MUST be generated with a cryptographic construction for password verification and decryption.
-- Keystore modules SHOULD include metadata, key derivation function, checksum, and cipher.
+- Keystore modules MUST include metadata, key derivation function, checksum, cipher, and a membership hash.
-- Each contruct MUST include a keypair:
-> key: [MembershipHash]: pair: [nWakuCredential]

 ## Metadata:
 Information about the keystore SHOULD be stored in the metadata.
 - The declaration of `application`, `version`, and `appIdentifier` COULD occur in the metadata.

-`application` : current application </br>
+`application` : current application

-`version` : application version </br>
+`version` : application version

-`appIdentifier`: application identifier </br >
+`appIdentifier`: application identifier

 ## Credentials:
-The Waku RLN credentials consist of a `membershipHash` and `nWakuCredential`
+The Waku RLN credentials MUST consist of a `membershipHash` and `nWakuCredential`
+- Each contruct MUST include the keypair:
+> key: [MembershipHash]: pair: [nWakuCredential]

 ### membershipHash
 MUST be a 256 byte hash generated with `treeIndex`, `membershipContract`, and `identityCredential`

 `treeIndex` : is a Merkle tree filled with identity commitments of users.
-RLN membership tree, Merkle tree data structure filled with identity commitments of users.
+RLN membership tree is a merkle tree data structure filled with identity_commitments of users.
 As described in [32/RLN-V1](https://rfc.vac.dev/spec/32/)

 `membershipContract` : MUST be a hash of a `contractId` and `contractAddress`<br />